What do you want to become?

 Unions and Associations

-Trade associations like the American Marketing Association (AMA), the Marketing Research Association (MRA), and the Public Relations Society of America (PRSA) provide useful membership opportunities.
+Trade associations like the American Marketing Association (AMA), the Insights Association, and the Public Relations Society of America (PRSA) provide useful membership opportunities.
 He or she can also belong to the National Academy of Recording Arts and Sciences (NARAS) or genre-specific associations like the Country Music Association (CMA) or the Gospel Music Association (GMA).

 Suggestions for Getting Started